mapbender/mapbender-documentation/en/elements/basic/navigation_toolbar.rst

 Navigation Toolbar
 ******************

-This element simplifies navigation within the map via rotation and zoom.
+This element is a tool to simplify navigation within the map via rotation, zoom and buttons.
 Different scales can be selected from a bar or slider.
 Users also have the option to zoom to max extent or return to the start configuration.
 The navigation toolbar itself is draggable.

 .. image:: ../../../figures/navigation_toolbar.png
      :scale: 80